 Posted On: Aug 17, 2022

-Support for IPv6 on Amazon Aurora is available in Amazon Web Services China (Beijing) Region, operated by Sinnet, and Amazon Web Services China (Ningxia) Region, operated by NWCD.
-Get started with the Amazon CLI or Amazon Web Services Management Console.
+The improvements to blue/green deployment progress updates are available for Amazon OpenSearch Service domains in the Amazon Web Services China (Beijing) Region, operated by Sinnet, and the Amazon Web Services China (Ningxia) Region, operated by NWCD.